 A Student's Dictionary of Psychology and Neuroscience is the perfect accompaniment for any student newly encountering this fascinating subject, those taking related disciplines in the health or social sciences, or professionals wanting to familiarise themselves with key terms and ideas.

 1. Preface 2.
 Acknowledgements 3.
 About the Authors 4.
 A-Z of Psychology and Neuroscience 5.
 Appendix 1: Key References 6.
 Appendix 2: Study Notes - How to write an essay 7.
 Appendix 3: List of Abbreviations

 Nicky Hayes is a well-known psychologist, writer and consultant.
-She is the Editor of Testing International, the newsletter of the International Test Commission, is actively involved in the British Psychological Society and at the time of publication she is the President-Elect of the BPS.
+She is the Editor of Testing International, the newsletter of the International Test Commission, is actively involved in the British Psychological Society, and, at the time of publication, she is the President-Elect of the BPS.
 She is a Fellow of the British Psychological Society, an Honorary Life Member of the Association of the Teaching of Psychology and a recipient of the BPS Award for Distinguished Contributions to the Teaching of Psychology.

-Peter Stratton is Emeritus Professor at the University of Leeds, UK.
+Peter Stratton is an Emeritus Professor at the University of Leeds, UK.
 Following a distinguished career in developmental psychology, his work in child protection led him to move into systemic family therapy and he became a founder and director of the Leeds Family Therapy and Research Centre.